Email sent successfully!

 Beginning on September 1, 2013, the Ethiopian government will require a USCIS PAIR letter in all U.S. adoption cases filed with the Ethiopian Federal First Instance Court (FFIC).
 Therefore, beginning on May 1, 2013, all new adoption cases filed with NBC must undergo a pre-adoption immigration review.

 To initiate the PAIR process, prospective adoptive parents should submit a completed Form I‑600 together with all available documentation listed in the Form I-600 Instructions, minus an adoption decree or grant of legal custody to the USCIS National Benefits Center through the Dallas Lockbox.
 All documents originally produced in a foreign language must be accompanied by a certified English translation.
 In addition, the following PAIR-specific documentation must be submitted when the child’s country of origin is Ethiopia:

 - Evidence of the match between petitioner and child such as:

 - Adoption Contract between the Prospective Adoptive Parent (PAP) and the orphanage, together with a power of attorney appointing the Adoption Service Provider (ASP) to represent the PAP, in cases where the contract is signed by the ASP on behalf of the PAP; or

 - Adoption Contract between the PAP and relinquishing birth relative.

-- Evidence of child’s availability for intercountry
+- Evidence of child’s availability for intercountry adoption, such as:

 - Court order from Regional, Zonal or Woreda authorities;